DTJF/fbdoc/src/doc/Options.md

 must be enclused by (single or double) quotes.
-Generally it's benefiting to enclose any file specification in qoutes, especially on UNIX-like systems whereat unquoted pattern get expanded in the shell and fb-doc receives a list of names instead of the pattern (option `--recursiv` doesn't work in that case).
+Generally it's benefiting to enclose any file specification in qoutes, especially on UNIX-like systems whereat unquoted pattern get expanded in the shell and \Proj receives a list of names instead of the pattern (option `--recursiv` doesn't work in that case).

-fb-doc uses default file specifications if none is set in the command line.
+\Proj uses default file specifications if none is set in the command line.
 The default depends on the specified run mode:

 |        Run Mode | Default File Specification |